-If there was ever a tool that got the best productivity and results when worked on collaboratively it is Microsoft Visio…Well now you can do this with your team from within Teams…how cool is that?
+If there was ever a tool that got the best productivity and results when worked on collaboratively, it’s Microsoft Visio.
+Well, now you can do this with your team from within Teams.
+How cool is that?

-Once the file is uploaded into a channel, you and your colleagues can alter the diagram from directly inside Teams, whilst also discussing the finer points in the conversation window, and tweaking as you go.
-A great way to get input and agreement from all stakeholders as you go, saving everyone time and getting a better quality end result.
+Once you have uploaded the Visio file into a channel, you and your colleagues can alter the diagram from directly inside Teams!
+You can also discuss the diagram within the Teams conversation window while working on it as you go.
+I am sure you will agree, this is a great way to get input and agreement from all stakeholders as you go, saving everyone time and getting a better quality result.

 You no doubt are used to zooming in and out on your browser many times.
 Did you know you can do exactly the same in the Teams desktop client?